robertmarsal/travels/README.md

 To configure the application please copy the `data.js.dist` file to `data.js` and fill in the details.

-You will need a Google Maps API key and the lat/lng of the locations you want to map.
+You will need a [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) and the lat/lng of the locations you want to map.